akpw/VisualBinaryTrees/README.md

 ## Features
 * Easy visualization of arbitrary Binary Trees
-* Can be used for trees implemented both as reference types or as Swift enums
+* Works with trees implemented both as reference types and as Swift enums
 * Multiple visual tree layouts, support for layouts customization
-* A standalone playground, ready to run in Xcode and on the iPad
+* A standalone playground, ready to run in Xcode and in [Swift Playgrounds for iPad](https://www.apple.com/swift/playgrounds/)
-* Written in Swift 3 and Xcode 8
+* Written in latest Swift 3 / Xcode 8

 ## TODOs
 * A version as an embeddable framework under MIT license